thbinder/mlops_sea_animal_classification/README.md

 docker run -p 8000:8000 <IMAGE_NAME>
 ```

+Alternatively, if you ran a CI pipeline with jenkins, such as the one provided in this project, you can simply pull the image from your repository and run it.

 🗃 Project Organization
 ------------

 The `exploration` folder contains the different visualisation and experimentation notebooks that can be needed during the exploration process.

 The `src` folder should contain actual production code.
-- `io`: should contain any I/O-related script: reading from and writing to S3 buckets, file conversions, reading a `.json` file.
+- `data`: should contain any I/O-related script: reading from and writing to S3 buckets, file conversions, reading a `.json` file.
 It covers interactions with the outside world.
 - `domain`: contains all Python modules related to the internal workings of your code, like data cleaning, processing, formatting...This layer has no interaction with the outside world.
 - `api`: contains your main code functions, for example the `main.py` script if your code as a sole purpose.
 In the case of an ML project repository, `api` may contain several scripts like `app.py` which exposes a REST API to try out.
 The main function should be clear, concise and relay on methods defined on the `domain` directory.